 Give It Away to Your Family or Friends

 Ask your family or friends if they have any use for the things you want to get rid of.
 It’s always better to give your things a second life rather than throwing them away to end up in a landfill.
-Call up someone that you think might enjoy that chair you don’t want anymore or those blankets you don’t like.
+Call friends whom you think might enjoy that chair you don’t want anymore or those blankets you don’t need.

 Rent a Storage Unit